 The annual meeting provides a forum to obtain input on the direction of the CAPS Program from those in the field, is an avenue to inform the States of new initiatives and survey and data guidelines, and is a means to alert our state cooperators of any plant pest threats and PPQ policy direction that may be on the horizon.
 The annual meeting also provides a forum for discussions among PPQ and State personnel, the Farm Bill Program, and NIS that may well lead to major changes in the CAPS and Farm Bill Program's business models.
 The results of this meeting will have important and wide implications.
 This meeting will develop recommendations, prioritize, and institute action items with milestones and deadlines.
-Discussion of these items will begin before the meeting, and relevant material distributed in advance.
-A 2 /2-day, face-to-face meeting with discussion is needed to prioritize, assign responsibilities, and continue to move the CAPS and Farm Bill Programs forward.
+Discussion of these items will begin before the meeting, and relevant material distributed in advance, but a 2 /2-day, face-to-face meeting with discussion is needed to prioritize, assign responsibilities, and continue to move the CAPS and Farm Bill Programs forward.
+A draft agenda is attached.

-The meeting will be held at the PPQ offices in the Kika de la Garza Federal Building in McAllen, Texas.
+The meeting will be held at the PPQ offices in the Kika de la Garza Federal Building in McAllen, Texas, at no charge to APHIS for meeting space.
 Meeting dates are February 7 - 9, 2017, with travel on February 6 and 10, 2017.
-There will be 24 attendees, 15 of which are APHIS employees and eight non-APHIS, state department of agriculture attendees.
-The non-APHIS attendees will be reimbursed through the PPQ-National Plant Board (NPB) Safeguarding Agreement as in past years.
-Additionally, a representative from Purdue University will attend the meeting.
+There will be 24 attendees, 15 of which are APHIS employees.
+The total estimated travel cost for the APHIS attendees is \$19,183.30 (excluding salary calculations), with an average of \$1,278.89 per person.
+A cost estimate worksheet with a list of travelers is attached.
+There will be eight non-APHIS, state department of agriculture attendees with total estimated travel cost of \$11,041.50.
+These non-APHIS attendees will be reimbursed through the PPQ-National Plant Board (NPB) Safeguarding

+Agreement as in past years.
+Additionally, a representative from Purdue University will attend the meeting, but will travel on separate funds and not be reimbursed through the NPB.

 The National CAPS Committee (NCC) consists of both state and federal personnel from different parts of the country working together to develop, improve, and guide the CAPS Program.
 When planning this annual meeting, we look for locations that highlight the safeguarding continuum in order to give the members a broader perspective.
 In past years we have held this meeting at the PPQ offices in Raleigh, the National Detector Dog Training Center in Newnan, GA, the Plant Inspection Station in Miami, the Texas SPHD office in Austin, the Florida DPI offices in Gainesville, the CDFA offices in Sacramento, and last year at the Arizona SPHD office in Phoenix.
-This meeting in McAllen, TX, will highlight the challenges of a border crossing and allow attendees to experience the operation and work flow of the PPQ Survey Supply Program warehouse, CPHST Lab, and Fruit Fly Sterile Insect Technique Program at nearby Moore Air Base.
+This meeting in McAllen, TX, will highlight the challenges of a border crossing and allow for tours of the PPQ Survey Supply Program warehouse, CPHST Lab, and Fruit Fly Sterile Insect Technique Program at nearby Moore Air Base.